 The culinary Conch Festival is held in November in the traditional fishing settlement of Blue Hills on Providenciales to celebrate the Queen Conch and everything it represents in the Turks and Caicos.
 Local restaurants vie in creating the best conch dishes, including fritters, salad, and stew, international conch fusion flavors, and much more.
 The Conch Festival is also a great place to see local conch shell crafts and handmade jewelry.

 Maskanoo is a street festival held on Boxing Day which combines elements of masquerades and traditional Bahamian-style Junkanoo.
 The festival is hosted by the local hotel and tourism association, and takes place in the evening on Grace Bay Road in the heart of the shopping district.
 Craft and food vendors also offer a wide selection of goods.
-Great food, local music and a parade followed by various musical acts on stage keep the crowds entertained well into the night.
+Great food, local music and a parade followed by various musical acts on stage will keep you entertained well into the night.

 There is no shortage of unique things to do in Turks and Caicos.
 These four activities will make some unforgettable memories: